 Prior to that, she was a writer/web producer at KDAF-TV in Dallas-Fort Worth.
 She wrote stories for the evening newscasts and the station’s website, worked in the control room as well as co-produced special projects in the Dallas/Ft.
 Worth television market.
 She started her journalism career in newspaper and radio in Seguin, Texas.

-In addition to Jennifer’s daily anchoring and storytelling for various newscasts at her station, she’s had the opportunity to interview Oprah Winfrey and cover President Barack Obama’s visit to Cooperstown, New York.
+Jennifer has had the opportunity to interview Oprah Winfrey and cover President Barack Obama’s visit to Cooperstown, New York.
 One of her most memorable experiences include extensive coverage of the water crisis in Flint, Michigan.
 Prior to traveling to Flint, Jennifer launched a donation drive at her station to collect clean drinking water for those affected by the water crisis.
 In just two days, thousands of bottles of water were collected along with thousands of dollars in donations that she delivered to the residents of Flint during her coverage.

-Jennifer is equally as passionate about improving her community as she is about storytelling.
-Almost every week, Jennifer is emceeing conferences, moderating panels, giving a keynote speech or hosting workshops on a variety of topics.
+Outside of news, Jennifer is the co-host of “The Ladies Room” podcast.
+Jennifer and her co-host, Iris St. Meran, interview internationally-known women about their journey to success, in an effort to inspire others to go after their dreams.
+Jennifer has also served as the executive producer for an hour-long special on The Word Network, incorporating faith and current events into a show that was seen across the nation.
+Jennifer has a passion for teaching and cultivating young journalists.
+She served as adjunct faculty at Syracuse University, one of the top broadcast journalism schools in the nation.
+She taught an introductory course to graduate level students at Newhouse.Jennifer is equally as passionate about improving her community as she is about storytelling.
+In her free time, Jennifer is emceeing conferences, moderating panels, giving a keynote speech or hosting workshops on a variety of topics.
 In 2019, she got the opportunity to do a sit-down hour-long interview with comedian Trevor Noah at Syracuse University at the largest-ever MLK Commemoration event.

-Jennifer is a proud member of Alpha Kappa Alpha Sorority, Inc. as well as The Links, Inc. – two organizations committed to service.
+She is the founder of NexJeneration, Inc., a platform that provides students hands-on education, exposure and financial assistance to become well-trained journalists in the evolving world of television and digital news.
+Throughout the school year, she travels to various schools and universities, hosting workshops and lecturing about the importance of journalism and how to have a successful career in news.
+Jennifer is a big believer in giving back to her community.
+She actively works with children and teens in school districts across the nation.
+She also sat on the board of directors for The Gifford Foundation and Vera House, Inc., a non-profit working to end domestic and sexual violence in Central New York.
+She’s also involved in several community groups dedicated to empowering, educating and engaging families around the world.
+Jennifer is a proud member of Alpha Kappa Alpha Sorority, Inc. as well as The Links, Inc. – two organizations committed to sisterhood and community service.
 As the daughter of retired military parents (Army), she has lived throughout Europe and the United States, but considers herself a true Texan.
 She earned a bachelor’s degree in mass communications/Spanish from Texas Lutheran University and a master’s degree in journalism from the University of North Texas.
 Jennifer is passionate about service and community and will continue dedicating her life to making the world a better and more progressive place.